abhi3691/flutterimagevideopicker/README.md

 # flutterimagevideopicker

-A Flutter plugin that retrieves images and videos from mobile native gallery.
+A Flutter plugin for iOS and Android for picking images & video from the image & video Library

 ## Installation